cpkb-bluezoo/gumdrop/README.md

         - boolean operators (AND, OR, NOT)
         - sequence sets and UID sets
     - pluggable mailbox backend via standardized API
+    - IMAP client with IMAPS and STARTTLS support
 - POP3
     - complete POP3 implementation (RFC 1939)
     - POP3S (implicit TLS on port 995)